Clean-label and enzyme-only improvers: replacing DATEM, SSL and L-cysteine without losing performance

 Natural wheat flour contains approximately 0.5–1% total lipid, of which roughly 25% is polar phospholipids.
 Phospholipase generates lyso-PC in situ during mixing, avoiding the need to add a pre-formed emulsifier.
 The enzyme is then inactivated during baking, leaving lyso-PC residues that contribute emulsifying activity without triggering an additive declaration requirement.

-Performance relative to DATEM: independent research (Lesaffre, src-056) and industry experience (AB Enzymes src-052) indicate that lipase-generated lyso-PC can replicate most of DATEM's dough-strengthening and volume-increasing effects in standard white and wholemeal bread.
+Performance relative to DATEM: independent research from Lesaffre and industry experience from AB Enzymes indicate that lipase-generated lyso-PC can replicate most of DATEM's dough-strengthening and volume-increasing effects in standard white and wholemeal bread.
 For very strong flours or high-speed mixing lines, supplementation with vital wheat gluten (VWG) at 1–2% on flour is typically recommended.

 Xylanase — machinability and water management